Tereza Nvotová

 Tereza Nvotová (born 22 January 1988) is a Slovak director, screenwriter and actress.
-She is known for films such as Nightsiren (2022), Filthy (2017) and the documentary The Lust For Power (2017).
+She is known for films such as Father (2025, premiered in Venice Film Festival), Nightsiren (2022, winner of Golden Leopard at Locarno), Filthy (2017) and the documentary The Lust For Power (2017).

 Biography

 Nvotová was born in Trnava.
 She is the daughter of director Juraj Nvota and actress Anna Šišková.
-Her sister, Dorota Nvotová, is also an actress.
+Her sister, Dorota Nvotová.
 Her husband is American actor Jacob Pitts.
-She studied at the Film and TV School of the Academy of Performing Arts in Prague (FAMU).
-Nvotová had an acting part in the 2014 Karel Janák film 10 Rules.
+She studied at the Film and TV School of the Academy of Performing Arts in Prague (FAMU) where she now teaches directing.

 Career as director

+Nvotová's third feature Father (2025) was premiered at Venice Film Festival and won the Golden Eye at the Zurich Film Festival, the Bronze Horse at the Stockholm Film Festival, Slovak Academy Award Sun in a Net for Directing and Best Film, Czech Film Critics Award for Directing, Golden Orange for Directing at Antalya, Best Actor at Palm Springs and Les Arcs and more.
+Father was selected as Slovakia's entry for the Oscars and was released in numerous countries.